Joyoti Basu: Research work

+Basu resides on Madhab Chatterjee Street in Kolkata.

 Awards and honors

 Basu received the Young Scientist Medal of the Indian National Science Academy in 1989.
 The Department of Biotechnology of the Government of India awarded her the National Bioscience Award for Career Development, one of the highest Indian science awards in 2002.
 The National Academy of Sciences, India elected her as a fellow the same year.
 She received the elected fellowships of the Indian Academy of Sciences and the Indian National Academy of Sciences in 2006 and 2009 respectively.
 She is a recipient of the J.C.
 Bose National Fellowship in 2017.